fvgm-spec/airbyte-md-hackaton/README.md

 ![s3_source](./img/s3_source.png)

-For the MotherDuck Airbyte connector, there are 4 active connections for different financial datasets:
+For the MotherDuck Airbyte connector, there are 4 active connections corresponding to each of the 4 financial datasets:

 ![airbyte_connections](./img/airbyte_connections.png)

+The search pattern set in the MotherDuck connector settings in Airbyte compiles all the CSV files in a single stream to be dumped in a database table in MotherDuck Warehouse.

-### The Datawarehouse
+### The Data Warehouse

 ### The UI